 For more information or to schedule a library instruction class, you may:

 Library instruction at Rhode Island College is based on the Association of College and Research Libraries' (ACRL) Framework for Information Literacy.
 The framework was adopted by ACRL in 2016 and is a set of key threshold concepts an information literate student will develop throughout their college education, and beyond.

-RIC's Committee on General Education (COGE), Undergraduate Curriculum Committee, and Committee on the Assessment of Student Outcomes (CASO) ensure the college's Research Fluency standards are included in course offerings across the curriculum and assessed regularly.
-These standards and assessment rubric are based on the previously adopted ACRL Information Literacy Competency Standards for Higher Education and corresponding Association of American Colleges & Universities (AAC&U) Information Literacy VALUE Rubric.
+RIC's Committee on General Education (COGE), Undergraduate Curriculum Committee, and Committee on the Assessment of Student Outcomes (CASO) ensure the college's Research and Information Literacy standards are included in course offerings across the curriculum and assessed regularly.
+These standards and assessment rubric are based on Association of College and Research Libraries' (ACRL) Framework for Information Literacy and can be viewed on the COGE website.